benmkent/adaptive_sc_fem/README.md

 For example, the resulting error estimate, error and tolerance are output as the following figure.

 ![Error, error estimate and tolerance for four parameter test problem](https://github.com/benmkent/adaptive_sc_fem/assets/52756911/9fad03e2-e509-4dc6-ade1-5bdf35196259)

+#Running the thesis experiments
+The thesis experiments can be found within subfolders the folder ```thesisexperiments```.
+The folder names are representative of the experiments within.
+Examples in the thesis without dedicated folders are either easily recreated or the plotted data is derived from data generated in other experiments.